Article 1 Definitions

 9.1 Defects determined by ROCKWOOL to have arisen from misuse, abuse, or improper installation or modification shall not be the responsibility of ROCKWOOL and ROCKWOOL shall have no obligation to repair or replace such Goods.
 Should a defect occur in the Goods and Services supplied by ROCKWOOL, ROCKWOOL shall have the right to repair these defects (or have them repaired) or replace the Goods and Services, at the option and solely at the discretion of ROCKWOOL.

-9.2 The Customer must notify ROCKWOOL in writing of any defects relating to the Goods and/or Services and/or the performance of the Agreement after the Customer could have discovered the defect, however, no later than 15 (fifteen) working days after the Customer has received the Goods and/or Services.
+9.2 The Customer must notify ROCKWOOL in writing of any defects relating to the Goods and Services and/or the performance of the Agreement after the Customer could have discovered the defect, however, no later than 15 (fifteen) working days after the Customer has received the Goods and/or Services.
 If complaints are not submitted on time, every claim with respect to ROCKWOOL will lapse and be deemed waived by Customer.

 9.3 The Customer shall inform ROCKWOOL in writing of any inaccuracies in invoices within 15 (fifteen) working days of the invoice date, failing which, the Customer will be considered to have approved the invoice.

-Article 10 Reservation of title
+Article 10 Reservation of ownership

 10.1 ROCKWOOL retains ownership of the Goods delivered or to be delivered, until payment relating to the Goods delivered or to be delivered have been met in full by the Customer.